The rematch is set. Top-ranked Alabama (13-1) and third-ranked Georgia (13-1) square off in an All-SEC national championship game at 7 p.m.

 Iowa has 17 different sportsbooks to choose from.
 If you’d like to use the national championship game for your first bet, we’ll help you find some great offers.
 A DraftKings Iowa college football offer is good through tonight’s game, for example.

 Not to be outdone, FanDuel in Iowa has a “bet $5, win $150” offer for either team.
 This also is for new customers.
-It’s worth noting that FanDuel will pay out the bet with real money — not in free bet credits.
+It’s worth noting that FanDuel will pay out the bet with real money — not in bonus bet credits.

 Elite Sportsbook touched base with PlayIA about a week ago.
 The company saw 66 percent of bettors leaning on Alabama.